mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Here, "Internet function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 However, the Internet's functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
-Likewise, the supply of underlying networking equipment, hardware, operating systems, and software can exhibit centralization that affects the Internet.
+Likewise, the supply of underlying Internet connectivity, networking equipment, hardware, operating systems, and software can exhibit centralization risk.

 Centralization risk is strongest when it affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a function.
 For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.

-"Decentralization" is the process of identifying centralization risk in the functions of a protocol or application, followed by the application of techniques used to prevent or mitigate centralization.
+"Decentralization" is the process of identifying centralization risk related to a function, followed by the application of techniques used to prevent or mitigate that risk.

-Decentralization does not require that a function need be so widely distributed that other important factors are sacrificed.
-Because the same network effects that cause centralization can also deliver benefits (such as improvements in efficiency, resiliency, latency, and availability; see {{intermediation}} for further discussion), the appropriate amount of decentralization for a function might vary, with the optimal balance being determined by many factors.
-A function that is only available through a relatively small number of providers can still be effectively decentralized (see, for example, the Domain Name System {{?RFC1035}}).
+Decentralization does not require that provision of a function need be so widely distributed that other important factors are sacrificed.
+Because centralization can have beneficial effects (see {{direct}}), the techniques used to decentralize a given function might vary, with the optimal balance being determined by many factors.
+Notably, a function that is only available through a relatively small number of providers can still be effectively decentralized (see, for example, the Domain Name System {{?RFC1035}}).

 Therefore, discussions of centralization and architectural efforts at decentralization need to be made on a case-by-base basis, depending on the function in question, surrounding circumstances, and other regulatory mechanisms.

 Note that it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
-While there are many interactions between them and making the Internet more competitive may be a motivation for avoiding centralization, only courts are authoritative in determining what is and is not anti-competitive in a defined market, not standards bodies and other technical fora.
+While there are many interactions between these concepts and making provision of the Internet's functions more competitive may be a motivation for avoiding centralization, only courts are authoritative in determining what is and is not anti-competitive in a market, not standards bodies and other technical fora.

 # Why Avoid Centralization {#why}